domainmod/domainmod/README.md

 3. In the '_includes' folder, copy config.SAMPLE.inc.php to config.inc.php and then update config.inc.php to reflect your server's settings.

-4. In a web browser, visit the URL where you just installed the DomainMOD and then click the Install link.
+4. In a web browser, visit the URL where you just installed DomainMOD and then click the Install link.
 For example, http://yourdomain.com/dm/ or http://yourdomain.com/domainmod/.

 5. After a few seconds a message will appear letting you know that the installation was successful.